2026-03-01

 Mistake 4: No Breaking Change Policy

-We shipped a v2 of setup-node that changed the caching strategy without realizing it would break repositories with non-standard node_modules locations.
-This caused failures across 15 repos simultaneously.
+A v2 of setup-node that changes the caching strategy can break repositories with non-standard node_modules locations.
+This kind of change causes failures across 15 repos simultaneously.

 What works instead: Semantic versioning with a documented breaking change policy.
 Major version bumps require a migration guide and a two-week deprecation notice.
-We now run an automated compatibility check that tests new action versions against a sample of consumer repositories before releasing.
+Run an automated compatibility check that tests new action versions against a sample of consumer repositories before releasing.

 Mistake 5: Underestimating Runner Costs

-We initially defaulted all jobs to ubuntu-latest-16core runners for speed.
-The GitHub Actions bill grew much faster than anticipated.
+Defaulting all jobs to ubuntu-latest-16core runners for speed causes the GitHub Actions bill to grow much faster than anticipated.
 Not every job benefits from larger runners; dependency installation is often network-bound, not CPU-bound.

 What works instead: Default to standard runners and opt in to larger runners per-job with documented justification.
-We profile new actions to determine whether larger runners actually improve build times before recommending them.
+Profile new actions to determine whether larger runners actually improve build times before recommending them.

 Mistake 6: Making Security Annoying Instead of Invisible

-Our first security scanning implementation added 8 minutes to every pipeline and produced noisy reports with false positives.
-Teams started adding if: false conditions to skip the security steps, which defeated the entire purpose.
+A poorly tuned security scanning implementation adds 8 minutes to every pipeline and produces noisy reports with false positives.
+Teams start adding if: false conditions to skip the security steps, defeating the entire purpose.

 What works instead: Security scanning should be fast and have low false-positive rates.
-We moved to incremental scanning (only scan changed files on PRs, full scan on main), tuned the rulesets to eliminate persistent false positives, and got scanning time under 90 seconds.
-Adoption went from ~40% to 95% once it stopped being a bottleneck.
+Switch to incremental scanning (only scan changed files on PRs, full scan on main), tune the rulesets to eliminate persistent false positives, and get scanning time under 90 seconds.
+Adoption climbs from ~40% to 95% once it stops being a bottleneck.

 Mistake 7: No Deprecation Path for Old Patterns

-When we released the shared platform, we did not have a plan for removing the old workflow files from repositories.
-Some repos ran both old and new pipelines for months, wasting compute and creating confusion about which results to trust.
+Without a deprecation plan in place at release, repositories end up running both old and new pipelines for months, wasting compute and creating confusion about which results to trust.

 What works instead: Create a migration CLI tool that can detect old patterns, generate migration PRs, and track migration progress across the organization.
-We built a simple script that opens automated PRs to remove deprecated workflow files once the new pipeline is confirmed working.
+A simple script that opens automated PRs to remove deprecated workflow files once the new pipeline is confirmed working covers most cases.

 Results, Metrics & Future Roadmap